Jellyfiish/recipely/PRESS-RELEASE.md

   <!-- > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good. -->

 ## Problem ##
   We all have leftover ingredients.
-Jellyfiish is here to ensure those ingredients don't go to waste.
+Recipely is here to ensure those ingredients don't go to waste.
   <!-- > Describe the problem your product solves. -->

 ## Solution ##
-  Jellyfiish takes whatever ingredients you have on hand and suggests recipes.
+  Recipely takes whatever ingredients you have on hand and suggests recipes.
   <!-- > Describe how your product elegantly solves the problem. -->

 ## Meet the Team! ##
-  > "That was delicious!" -Jellyfiish Team Member #1
+  > "That was delicious!" -Recipely Team Member #1
   <!-- > A quote from a spokesperson in your company. -->

 ## How to Get Started ##